United States airdate: October 4, 2003

 - The Stinger: After everyone has a good laugh about the whole thing, we cut to the Dutchman at home, receiving a call from SpongeBob, who continues to talk his ear off.

-- Tomato in the Mirror: Mr. Krabs seems to have absolutely no reaction to a $10,000 bill or an empty cash register.
+- Tomato in the Mirror: Mr. Krabs, knowing his obsession with money, has absolutely no reaction to a $10,000 bill let alone an empty cash register.
 Turned out it was only because he thought it was all a nightmare and was still resting at the hospital.
 When Spongebob and Squidward tell him he checked out this morning.
-Mr. Krabs snaps after this.
+Mr. Krabs snaps upon this realization.

 - Too Dumb to Live: